Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Identity Provider DID
 ---------------------

-The goal of the Identity Provider DID is identify a Concordium identity provider (IDP).
+The goal of the Identity Provider DID is identify a Concordium identity provider.
 An identity provider is an organization, approved by Concordium, that performs off-chain identification of users.
-IDPs are used in the account creation process to issue an identity.
+Identity providers are used in the account creation process to issue an identity.
-IDP DIDs can represent an issuer of a verifiable credential.
+Identity provider DIDs can represent an issuer of a verifiable credential.

 The Identity Provider DID Document MUST contain the following data:

 - ``id`` - the DID of the IDP.
 - ``name`` - the IDP name.
 - ``url`` - A link to more information about the IDP.